Investors turn heat on Big Oil ahead of U.N. climate summit

 In its most detailed analysis of the energy sector, the Transition Pathway Initiative (TPI) said 31 out of 109 energy firms were aligned with commitments governments have so far made under the 2015 Paris Agreement to curb greenhouse gas emissions.

-However, of the 50 oil and gas companies assessed, just two - Royal Dutch Shell Plc and BP Plc - were aligned with existing national emissions targets.
+However, of the 50 oil and gas companies assessed, just two - Royal Dutch Shell Plc and Repsol - were aligned with existing national emissions targets.
 The remaining 29 companies on track to meet such commitments were all electric utilities.

 "We, as a major institutional investor, are concerned that transition risk - the large and growing gap between government targets and company ambitions - is a major source of investment risk," said Helena Viñes Fiestas, global head of stewardship and policy at BNP Paribas Asset Management.